lucasjellema/fontys-2022-microservices-kafka-dapr/lab3-looking-around-kafka/readme.md

 # Getting started with Apache Kafka

-In this first lab, you will have your first look and feel around Apache Kafka, using the environment that you have prepared prior to the workshop using [the instructions on the environment](../environment/readme.md).
+In this lab, you will have your first look and feel around Apache Kafka, using the environment that you have prepared prior to the workshop using [the instructions on the environment](../lab3-kafka-environment/readme.md).

 The main units of interest in Kafka are topics and messages.
 A topic is simply what you publish a message to, topics are a stream of messages.